 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes No obvious significant defects identified within the limitations of the inspection.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes No significant defects evident.
-Fittings within the utility room and kitchen appear to be original to the construction of the property.
-General age related wear and tear is noted.